 What makes the Danes DANISH: A guide to understanding the Danes that highlights their character and behaviour with warmth and wit.

 If you would like to comment or submit a review on the Xenophobe’s Guide to the Danes please do so in the box to the right.
-We also occasionally put up links to other sites with interesting and humorous insights on the quirks and characteristics of nations, please see below for the latest.

 About the author

 In fact, there are three:

 Helen Dyrbye (née Pearce) grew up in Ormesby – a place of Viking origin whose name means worms’ village – on the east coast of England.
 Her career as PR assistant for the Scout Association was diverted by marriage and relocation to Denmark where, after two years of glottal stopping and starting, she began her own English language consultancy.
 She now specialises in translation services.